stefanjudis/is-http2/README.md

 # is-http2

-Simple module to check if certain servers out there already support HTTP/2.
+Simple module to check if certain servers out there support HTTP/2.

 ## install